how to test that an Exception is raised

 AttributeError: module 'src.exceptions' has no attribute 'does_not_exist'

-because I tried to get something that does NOT exist from something that exists
+the failure happened because Python cannot find does_not_exist in exceptions.py in the src folder. tried to get something that does NOT exist from something that exists

-• I add the error to the list of Exceptions encountered in test_exceptions.py
+• I add the AttributeError to the list of Exceptions seen

 20# AssertionError